ledondodo/PlanetDonut/README.md

 # PlanetDonut
 Planet Donut is a simulation of robots searching for ressources on a "donut-shaped planet", such as the map is looping on itself.
-This was my second programming project at EPFL, in Bachelor Microengineering.
+This was my second C++ programming project at EPFL, in Bachelor Microengineering.

 ## Launch the program
 First open the directory using the terminal, and type "make".
 It will create the executable file, and update the dependancies.